bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/xpath.md

     //div[contains(concat(' ',normalize-space(@class),' '),' foobar ')]

-Xpath doesn’t have the “check if part of space-separated list” operator, so this is the workaround ([source](http://pivotallabs.com/xpath-css-class-matching/)).
+Xpath doesn’t have the "check if part of space-separated list” operator, so this is the workaround ([source](http://pivotallabs.com/xpath-css-class-matching/)).

 Expressions
 -----------